 - 1. Understand the relationship of the various planning practices of capacity planning, aggregate planning, project planning and scheduling. - 2.
-Understand the roles of inventories and basics of managing inventories in various demand settings. - 3.
-Understand the importance of an effective production and operations strategy to an organization. - 4.
-Understand contemporary operations and manufacturing organizational approaches.
+Appreciate the role of inventories and basics of managing inventories in various demand settings. - 3.
+Recognize the importance of an effective production and operations strategy to an organization. - 4.
+Enumerate contemporary operations and manufacturing organizational approaches.

-Course Objectives Course Learning ourse Learning Outcomes (CLOs)
+Objectives Course Learning Outcomes (CLOs)

 (COs) CLO 1 CLO 2 CLO 3 CLO 4

 CO 1

 CO 2

 CO 3

 CO 4